Mary is an organic coconut farmer. In her articles, she shares ideas on land management and how to increase the profit from a small farm.

 23. Offer Parking for Bus Companies

-Do you live near an industrial area that buses in its workers?
-Are you in an area where parking is in short supply?
+Do you live near an industrial area that transports its workers to a site?
+Are you in a place where parking is in short supply?
 If so, you could benefit from supplying a flat, dry area for buses or cars to park.

-You might need to build a small kiosk to house a worker who will collect money if people are paying as they go, day-to-day.
-If it's reserved parking, such as for buses, the money will go right into your bank account and save you from employing someone to stand and take money.
+You might need to build a small kiosk to house a worker who will collect money if people pay as they go, day-to-day.
+If it's reserved parking, such as for buses, the money will go directly into your bank account and save you from employing a worker.

 24. Offer Motorhome, Boat, and Trailer Storage

-Since many urban and suburban areas restrict the number of vehicles that homeowners can have parked on their premises, consider offering trailer, motorhome, or boat storage.
-If you have a large, flat, dry, and secure area or can invest the money to make such an area secure, this is a good money generator.
+Since many urban and suburban areas restrict the number of vehicles that homeowners can have parked on their premises, consider offering trailer, motor home, or boat storage.
+If you have a level and dry field and invest the money to make it secure, this could be a good money maker for you.

 - You could also have an area where they could clean their vehicles.

 - You can charge them monthly or yearly.

 - Check with your attorney and insurance company since it could be possible to have your clients sign a waiver releasing you from any liability for loss or damage.

 25. Offer Space for a Private Airstrip or Heliport